 But the risks are worth the rewards, as the beauty of Wales cannot be understated.
 Hiking or pony trekking across Wales’s national parks will expose you to some breathtaking beauty as well as historic sites like the Welsh castles of Conwy, Raglan, and Harlech.

-Once you’re in Ulster, you’ll find things a little more laid back than in Great Britain.
+Once you’re in Ulster, you’ll find things much more laid back than in Great Britain.
 Life moves a little slower, and people make far more time for socializing and artistic pursuits.
-No matter where you are, you won’t have a hard time finding a pub for a drink and a chat with the locals.
+No matter where you are, you won’t have difficulty finding a pub for a drink and chatting with the locals.

 Speaking of Belfast, this city, the capital of Ulster, is the easiest place to access Northern Ireland from the British mainland.
 If you fancy seeing Eire first, your best bet is to fly into Dublin International Airport and then drive north.

 This means locals speak English, adhere to the same laws, and use the same currency as those in the UK proper.
-But here you will find a little taste of continental Europe (and the nicer weather that comes with it) without having to buy a phrasebook.
+But here, you will find a little taste of continental Europe (and the nicer weather that comes with it) without buying a phrasebook.

 Either way, both islands are prime destinations if you’ve been and done the UK before and you’re looking for something a little different.
 With unique attractions like Mont Orgueil and the German Underground Hospital, not to mention glorious beaches in every shape and size, the Channel Islands are ripe for a one-of-a-kind getaway.

 An adventure around the United Kingdom can take many forms, with every sort of destination and activity available to any sort of traveler.